darrenhusa/majors_dash_prototype/README.md

 - [X] Can the performance be improved by doing various pandas aggregations for the datasets needed instead of the current implementation?
 See Example 2 at https://dash.plot.ly/sharing-data-between-callbacks

 # MINOR
+- [X] Add course credit hours to dash datatable #2 as a hidden/toggle field.
 - [X] Add code figure out the day of the week from the ATND_DATE and update dash datatable #3 to include the new field/column.
 - [X] Build courses data with meet code info (e.g. time start, time end, date start, date end) by doing a merge of dataframes instead.
 - [X] Need to fix the cases where the student_id is less than 9 characters long (example is KM in Human Services)!!!